top of page

 Canning Ketchup Process:

-I fill the jars leaving 1/2-inch headspace.
+Using a jar funnel, fill the jars leaving 1/2-inch headspace.

 Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a boiling water bath for 15 minutes if at sea level.
+Tighten the ring to fingertip tight and process in a boiling water bath canner for 15 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your sauce has completed processing, space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your sauce has completed processing, turn off the heat, remove the lid and allow it to cool for 5 minutes.
+Then, space the jars 1-2 inches apart on a heat resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
 Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.

-If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at our canning basics videos.
+If you have any questions about canning with a pressure canner or how to adjust the pressure or processing time for altitude, take a look at my canning basics videos.

 Stir Gently.png